-- PgdXZhh [dgcdi fxhi dc facz evgzci hg ccch ali z! z##e] dcz xwaidg HB H# - Feeding, bathing, toileting or other arrangements that should occur prior to changeovers. - Items to be transferred at changeover, e.g. clothes, school uniform, homework, books and assignments, toys and games etc.
+- Personal conduct and communication during changeovers. - Process to be followed at changeovers, e.g. giving the child some time and space to say their goodbyes. - Feeding, bathing, toileting or other arrangements that should occur prior to changeovers. - Items to be transferred at changeover, e.g. clothes, school uniform, homework, books and assignments, computers, sports equipment, musical instruments, toys and games etc. - Process for notification if one parent is running late, e.g. phone call, phone app or SMS.